GusGonzalez2/dynamics-365-customer-engagement/ce/customize/manage-access-apps-security-roles.md

 5. Go to the **Apps Being Edited** view, and publish the app again.

+	    > [!NOTE]
+	    > In addition to the steps above, users must have Read permissions for **Model-driven App** under their security role (Customization tab) in order to access the custom app.

 ### See also
  [Design custom business apps by using the app designer](design-custom-business-apps-using-app-designer.md)